-If you prefer stock trading on margin or short sale, check Vanguard financing rates.
+If you prefer stock trading on margin, check Vanguard's margin rates.

-Financing rates or margin rate is charged when you trade on margin or short a stock.
-This basically means that you borrow money or stocks from your broker to trade.
-For this borrowed money/stock you have to pay interest.
-This is the financing rate.
+Margin rate is charged when you trade on margin.
+This means that you borrow money or stocks from your broker to trade, after which you have to pay interest.
 It can be a significant proportion of your trading costs.

-Vanguard's financing rate is volume-tiered as well.
-It applies a base rate plus a premium depending on the financed amount.
-The base rate is set by its discretion, at the time of the Vanguard review the base rate was 6.75%.
+Vanguard's margin rate is volume-tiered as well.
+It applies a base rate of 6% plus a premium, depending on the financed amount.
+The base rate is set at Vanguard's discretion.

 |Debit balance||Rate%||Base rate + / -|